 We will continue to follow official guidance.
 The safety of everyone involved in Scouts, both young people and adults, is our number one priority.
 That is always at the heart of our decision making.

 We will keep this page up to date with guidance, support and funding opportunities for Groups, Districts and Regions in Scotland.

 I can't say enough how proud I am of all our members.
-These are incredibly challenging times and it is essential that we pull together, follow advice, and keep ourselves and our young people safe.
-As we pull through this crisis, I know that Scouts will be vital to rebuilding our society, bringing together communities, and supporting young people from all backgrounds to connect and develop skills that will help them to succeed.
+As we recover from the pandemic, I know that Scouts will be vital to rebuilding our society, bringing together communities, and supporting young people from all backgrounds to connect and develop skills that will help them to succeed.